Stomach ulcer

 It used to be thought that stress or certain foods might cause stomach ulcers, but there's little evidence to suggest this is the case.

-Stomach ulcers can affect people of any age, including children, but mostly occur in people aged 60 or over.
-Men are more commonly affected than women.
+Stomach ulcers can affect anyone but are more common in people aged 60 or over.
+Men are more affected than women.

 How stomach ulcers are treated

-Most people will be prescribed a medication called a proton pump inhibitor (PPI) to reduce the amount of acid their stomach produces, and allow the ulcer to heal naturally.
+Most people will be prescribed a medication called a proton pump inhibitor (PPI) to reduce the amount of acid in their stomach.

 Stomach ulcers can come back after treatment, although this is less likely to happen if the underlying cause is addressed.